Turkey Stuffing

 Ingredients

-15 leaves fresh sage finely diced
+- 15 leaves fresh sage, finely diced

-1/2 cup of butter melted (1 stick)
+- 1/2 cup butter, melted

-2 cups turkey stock or turkey drippings
+- 2 cups chicken stock (can substitute with more turkey stock or drippings if preferred)

-1
+Step 1

 Preheat the oven to 350 degrees.

-2
+Step 2

 In a large bowl combine the dried bread, celery, onion, sage, salt and pepper.

-3
+Step 3

 In a separate small bowl, combine butter, turkey drippings, stock and gentle stir into the bread mixture.
 You want all the bread to be moist but still leaving some of the cubes intact.

-4
+Step 4

 Next, add the beaten eggs to the stuffing mixture and fold the mixture together.

-5
+Step 5

 Liberally spray a 9" X 13" dish with cooking spray, then add the stuffing mixture.

-6
+Step 6

 Cover with foil and bake 45 minutes.
 Remove foil and bake another 15 minutes, until golden brown on top but still moist in the center.